-The vision of Oral Roberts University is a message heard from God by Oral Roberts: "Build Me a university.
-Build it on My-authority, and on the Holy Spirit.
-Raise up your students to hear My voice; to go where My light is dim, where My voice is heard small, and My healing power is not known, even to the uttermost bounds of the earth.
-Their work will exceed yours, and in this I am well pleased."
+The founding vision of Oral Roberts University: Raise up your students to hear My voice, to go where My light is dim, where My voice is heard small, and My healing power is not known, even to the uttermost bounds of the earth.
+Their work will exceed yours, and in this, I am well pleased.